hypothesis testing using spss#

 Question

-Using the estimates of the difference of the means and the standard error of the difference, write the 95% confidence interval as \(\Delta_\mu\pm\sigma\), where \(\Delta_\mu\) is the estimate of the difference between the means, and \(\sigma\) is the multiple of the standard error of the difference used for the 95% confidence interval.
+Using the estimates of the difference of the means and the standard error of the difference, write the 95% confidence interval as \(\Delta\mu\pm\beta\), where:

 Tip